AmoroBG/react-todolist-app-v0.3/README.md

 This project is a simple Todolist App built with reactJS.
-This is the version 0.1, which mainly local storage.
+This version 0.1 saves and fetches items from local storage.
 Fetch api and axios are used for versions 0.2 and 0.3 respectively